plamarque/Holacracy-Constitution/Holacracy-Constitution.md

 Un Cercle peut ajouter des Redevabilités ou des Domaines à son Rôle de Second Lien, de même qu'amender ou supprimer ces ajouts.
 Aucun Cercle ne peut amender ou supprimer la Raison d’Être ou toute Redevabilité du Rôle de Second Lien, ni supprimer ce Rôle.

-### 1.6 Facilitator and Secretary
+### 1.6 Facilitateur and Secrétaire

-Any Cercle with more than one Cercle Member includes a ***“Facilitator Rôle”*** and a ***“Secretary Rôle”***, as defined in Appendix A. The person acting in each becomes the Cercle’s ***“Facilitator”*** and ***“Secretary”*** respectively.
+Tout Cercle avec plus d'un Membre de Cercle inclue un ***“Rôle Facilitateur”*** et un ***“Rôle Secrétaire”***, tel que défini dans l'Annexe A. Les personnes agissant dans chacun de ces rôles deviennent respectivement le ***“Facilitateur”*** et le ***“Secrétaire”*** du Cercle.

 #### 1.6.1 Elections & Eligibility

-Upon request of a Cercle Member, a Cercle's Facilitator will hold an election to elect someone to fill its Facilitator Rôle or Secretary Rôle.
+Upon request of a Cercle Member, a Cercle's Facilitateur will hold an election to elect someone to fill its Facilitateur Rôle or Secrétaire Rôle.
 No Rôle or Politique may assign these Rôles or remove an assignment via any other means, nor change the required process.
 Normally, the only candidates eligible for these elections are a Cercle's Membres de Cercle.
 However, a Politique of the Cercle or any Super-Cercle may add or limit eligible candidates.

 #### 1.6.2 Election Term

-During the election process, the Facilitator must specify a term for each election.
-After a term expires, the Secretary must trigger a new election for that Rôle.
+During the election process, the Facilitateur must specify a term for each election.
+After a term expires, the Secrétaire must trigger a new election for that Rôle.
 Even before a term has expired, any Cercle Member may trigger a new election at any time.

-#### 1.6.3 Amending Facilitator or Secretary
+#### 1.6.3 Amending Facilitateur or Secrétaire

-A Cercle may add Redevabilités or Domaines to its own Facilitator or Secretary Rôle, as well as amend or remove those additions.
+A Cercle may add Redevabilités or Domaines to its own Facilitateur or Secrétaire Rôle, as well as amend or remove those additions.
 No Cercle may amend or remove the Raison d’Être, Domaine, or any Redevabilités on either Rôle, nor remove the Rôle.

 #### 1.6.4 Surrogates

-A surrogate may act as Facilitator or Secretary while the Rôle is unfilled.
-A surrogate may also fill in when the normal Facilitator or Secretary is unavailable for a meeting, or requests a surrogate for any reason.
+A surrogate may act as Facilitateur or Secrétaire while the Rôle is unfilled.
+A surrogate may also fill in when the normal Facilitateur or Secrétaire is unavailable for a meeting, or requests a surrogate for any reason.

 Whenever a surrogate is needed, the surrogate is, in this order of precedence:

 - **(a)** someone specified by the person to be replaced; or
-- **(b)** for Facilitator, the acting Secretary of the Cercle, and for Secretary, the acting Facilitator of the Cercle;
+- **(b)** for Facilitateur, the acting Secrétaire of the Cercle, and for Secrétaire, the acting Facilitateur of the Cercle;
 - **(c)** the Premier Lien of the Cercle, or, if there are multiple Premiers Liens, the first one to declare themselves acting as surrogate; or
 - **(d)** the first Cercle Member to declare themselves acting as surrogate.